AllenBrainAtlas/SWDB-2015/other_examples/multicell/README.md

 The input to the model is provided in the `input/` directory:

-* `db10cells.csv` - cell data base (type, coordinates, etc.)
+* `cells.csv` - cell data base (type, coordinates, etc.)
-* `loc_con.hdf5`  - cell-to-cell connectivity
+* `connections.h5`  - cell-to-cell connectivity
 * `stimulus.json` - current clamp parameters

 The additional configuration of the model is in `config.json`.

-The code uses AllenSDK modules which needs to be installed to run the code.
+The code uses AllenSDK module, which needs to be installed to run the code.

 ## To run (on Linux):